christiskatsouris/Applied-Econometrics-R/README.md

 ```

-### References

-- Barro, R. J., & Becker, G. S. (1989).
-Fertility choice in a model of economic growth.
-Econometrica: Journal of the Econometric Society, 481-501.

 ### Example 2

 Consider the [R](https://www.r-project.org/) dataset ['plasma'](https://rdrr.io/cran/gamlss.data/man/plasma.html).
 Based on the variables of the dataset, with 'retplasma' as the response variable apply the forward model selection method.